mobilecoinfoundation/sgx/untrusted/urts/README.md

 ## Features

-When the `sw` feature is present the SGX sofware simulation libraries will be linked in.
+When the `sw` feature is present the SGX software simulation libraries will be linked in.
 When the `sw` is absent the hardware SGX libraries will be linked in.
 The `sw` feature is present by default.

 ## References